thrasher-corp/gocryptotrader/.github/ISSUE_TEMPLATE.md

 ### Failure Logs

-By default, GoCryptoTrader stores its `debug.log` file in `%APPDATA%\GoCryptoTrader` on Windows and `~/.gocryptotrader` on Linux/Unix/macOS.
+By default and if file logging is enabled, GoCryptoTrader stores its `log.txt` file in `%APPDATA%\GoCryptoTrader\logs` on Windows and `~/.gocryptotrader/logs` on Linux/Unix/macOS.
 Raw text or a link to a pastebin type site is preferred.